lsst/pipelines_lsst_io/known-issues.rst

 Cross Platform
 --------------

-- The installation is only tested with the Conda environment provided by the <newinstall.sh> or <lsstsw> installation methods.
-You may attempt to install ``lsst_distrib`` without this Conda environment provided that you also install the packages listed in :ref:`prereq-platforms`, though these installations may not behave as expected.
-See :jira:`DM-15040` and :jira:`DM-15041`.
+- This release may not work when installed without the Conda environments provided by the documented :doc:`newinstall.sh </install/newinstall>`, :doc:`lsstsw </install/lsstsw>`, or :doc:`Docker <docker>` installation methods.
+  The :ref:`documented Python dependencies <python-deps>` may differ slightly from those in the release, causing issues with the :doc:`validation demo </install/demo>`.
+  See :jira:`DM-15040` and :jira:`DM-15041` for more discussion.

 Red Hat (and clones) specific
 -----------------------------